-Chris Jacobs represents Western New York in the New York State Senate.
-The 60th Senate District includes part of the City of Buffalo, all of the City of Tonawanda and the towns of Brant, Evans, Grand Island, Hamburg, Orchard Park and Tonawanda, and a portion of the Cattaraugus Indian Reservation.
+Chris Jacobs represents Western New York in the United States Congress.
+The 27th Congressional District includes all of Orleans, Genesee, Wyoming, and Livingston counties and parts of Erie, Monroe, Niagara, and Ontario counties.
 Raised in Buffalo, Chris Jacobs has been a vocal advocate for expanding local business development and improving educational options.
-Prior to his election Chris owned Avalon Development, a real estate development company that focused on redeveloping older vacant buildings in Buffalo’s Theater, Cobblestone and Larkin Districts.
+Prior to his election, Chris served as the New York State Senator in the 60th NY Senate District.
+Before his election to public office he owned Avalon Development, a real estate development company that focused on redeveloping older vacant buildings in Buffalo’s Theater, Cobblestone and Larkin Districts.

 Chris is a co-founder of the BISON Scholarship Fund.
 BISON has raised over $23 million dollars over the last 22 years, awarding nearly 28,000 scholarships enabling low and moderate-income families to send their children to private grammar schools.
 Chris was also the co-founder of The South Buffalo School, one of the first charter schools in Western New York.
 The South Buffalo Charter is now a full K-8 grammar school and has been recognized as one of the best performing charter schools in the region.

 Chris was elected to the Buffalo Board of Education in 2004 and re-elected in 2009.
 While on the school board, he was a strong voice for reform through increased educational choice for Buffalo children and their families.